 The mountain range that was formed during the Caledonian Orogeny has long since been eroded away but the rocks that were formed during this period remain, one of which is Cumbrian Shap Granite.

 Shap granite is described by geologists as a coarse grained granite, formed by the cooling of a large body of igneous rock, called a pluton, which was intruded into the pre-existing Cumbrian rocks.
-The granite is very distinctive and easily identified by the large crystals (phenocrysts) of pink plagioclase feldspar contained within its matrix.
+Shap granite is very distinctive and easily identified by the large crystals (phenocrysts) of pink orthoclase feldspar contained within its matrix.

-Five thousand years ago the first farmers arrived in Eastern Cumbria.
+Five to six thousand years ago, the first farmers arrived in Eastern Cumbria.
 The main rock type on the low moors and valleys around the Shap area is Carboniferous Limestone.
 The land around Shap is fertile and well drained, an ideal place for the pastoralists and their animals to settle.
 Once communities became established they marked the land with their stone and earth ceremonial monuments.

 The valleys and moors around Shap are littered with pink granite boulders, this was not lost on our ancestors and the majority of the stone monuments in the local area are built almost entirely of Shap granite boulders.
 The most obvious reason for this is availability but I believe that our ancestors may have placed a spiritual value on the distinctive granite boulders.
 The large feldspar crystals in the granite are the colour of flesh, The texture and colour of weathered limestone can resemble bone.